animo/minor-blockchain-2020/docs/week-3/interacting-with-other-contracts-and-transactions.md

 # Week 3: Interacting With Other Contracts And Transactions

-## Decentralized Development: Examples

-Previously we considered the basic uses of smart contracts and mentioned the potential they have in the real world.
-To build on that, this week we'll discuss some popular dApps.

-TODO: Add some real world use cases

-- ethereia?
-- gnosis?

 ## Ethereum: Accounts, Gas And Ether

 A smart contract is a piece of code running on a blockchain network.
 The code contains variables and functions to allow it to execute its predetermined goal.
 Once the smart contract is deployed the code cannot change, this is called **immutability**, the only way to change a smart contract is to deploy a new one.